Low spin solutions of Higher Spin Gravity: BPST instanton: Chiral Higher Spin Gravity

 \paragraph{Free FDA.} The equations of motion resulting from the action \eqref{niceaction} can be rewritten in the FDA form, which requires an appropriate set of auxiliary fields.
 The latter can be packaged into two generating functions\footnote{This set of fields was proposed in \cite{Vasiliev:1986td} to describe FDA of Fronsdal fields.
 Even though the dynamical fields and the equations are different now, the set of auxiliary fields covers the same space, which is not surprising since it is determined by the physical degrees of freedom.}

 for one-forms and

 for zero-forms.
 The dynamical fields $\Psi^{A(2s)}$ (together with the scalar field $\phi=\Psi^{A(0)}$), $\omega^{A(2s-2)}$ are identified with $C(y,\bry=0)$ and $\omega(y,\bry=0)$, respectively.
-The free equations read \cite{Skvortsov:2022syz} \besubeqs \esubeqs where $\nabla e^{AA'}=0$ and $\nabla^2=0$, i.e. flat space.
+The free equations read \cite{Skvortsov:2022syz} \besubeqs \esubeqs where $\nabla e^{AA'}=0$ is the background vierbein and $\nabla^2=0$, i.e. it describes the flat space.
+Note that the fluctuation $\omega$ does also contain the spin-two sector, which includes a perturbation of the vierbein, $\omega_{A,A'}$.
 To some extent the Fronsdal fields are still present in the system and are associated with the totally-symmetric component of the higher-spin vierbein

 The following diagram shows how fields 'talk' to each other at the free level